 The budgeting and basis of accounting policies of the City of Pendergrass conform to Generally Accepted Accounting Principles (GAAP) as applicable to governments.
 The basis of accounting refers to when revenues and expenditures are recognized in the accounting and reported in the financial statements.
 Government-wide financial statements are prepared using the accrual basis of accounting.
 At the fund-level government funds use the modified accrual basis of accounting.
-All government fund types, expendable trust funds and agency funds use the modified accrual basis of accounting, revenues are recognized when susceptible to accrual (i.e. when they become both measurable and available).
+All government fund types, expendable trust funds and agency funds use the modified accrual basis of accounting.
+Under the modified accrual basis of accounting, revenues are recognized when susceptible to accrual (i.e. when they become both measurable and available).